VCD Unit 1 AOS 3

 All this progress and march toward the future was taking its toll on the environment, people began to look out for the health of the 'Mother Nature' and there was a renewed interest in ecology and living sustainably.
 The first Oil Crisis was in 1974 and as a result car design changed beginning to favour smaller, more economical cars.
 The 'Womens' Movement' continued to fight for equal rights for women in all areas of society.
 The seventies was a time when society began to be more inclusive, it was the time when old fashioned institutions began to loose control, and when we look back now, in the light of the recent Royal Commission for Sexual Abuse, it is easy to see how hard these institutions fought for power and control.

-- What event actually caused the change?
+- What events actually caused these changes?

 You may answer in a variety of different ways.
 What is important is not the correct answer but the discussion.